ausaccessfed/shibboleth-idp-installer/assets/idp.example.edu.dist/idp/credentials/extras/README.md

 ## Extra certificates and keys include

-* LDAPS ccerts, keys used to connect to your LDAP directory via LDAPS or TSL
+* LDAPS certs, keys used to connect to your LDAP directory via LDAPS or TSL